New constraints on modelling the random magnetic field of the MW: Results

+The JF12 parameters (including the large-scale ones) have to be re-adjusted due to the fact that thermal free-free emission is not accounted for in the classic JF12 model, since we put special emphasis on the small-scale component.
+We estimate the contribution from free-free to be about 10-20\% of the total emission (Fig.~4 in \cite{orlando13}).
+In Fig. \ref{fig:profiles_synchrotron} we additionally show the free-free emission profile at 408 MHz, which is based on the prescription of \cite{rohlfs96}.
+The spatially varying thermal electron temperature $T_e$ used is given by \cite{sun08} based on the work of \cite{quireza06}, \cite{reynolds99}, and \cite{peterson02}: $T_{e,\mathrm{model}}(\mathbf{r})= 5780 +287r-526|z|+1770z^2$, where $T_e$ is in units of Kelvin and the distances are in kpc.
+This electron temperature distribution model was optimized for and compares well to the WMAP free-free template for 22 GHz and was used to calculate the emission at 408 MHz.
+HAMMURABI also accounts for free-free absorption.

-Fig. \ref{fig:rescaled} shows that after rescaling the amplitude of the random field the shape and quality of the angular power spectrum is still preserved.
-Since the observational map results from one realization of infinitely many possible ones, we compare the spectrum of the observational map to a sample of 100 realizations.
-We show the mean values as well as confidence levels of $1 - 3$ standard deviations $\sigma$.
+Fig. \ref{fig:rescaled} shows that after rescaling the amplitude of the random field the shape and quality of the angular power spectrum is preserved.
+Since the observed map results from one realization of infinitely many possible ones, we compare the spectrum of the observed map to a sample of 100 realizations.
+We show the mean values as well as confidence levels for $1 - 3$ standard deviations $\sigma$.

-Fig. \ref{fig:compare} shows a full-sky comparison of mock observations of our model, the JF12 model and observational data.
+Fig. \ref{fig:compare} shows a full-sky comparison of predictions of our model, the JF12 model and observational data.
 We compare the total synchrotron intensity, the polarized synchrotron intensity, the polarization angle as well as the rotation measure distribution.
-Our model compares very well with the observational data for the large-scale features of the map and is also in good agreement with the observational data for the small-scale features.
-Most importantly, the JF12 model is unable to reproduce small-scale structures in the full-sky maps.
+Our model compares very well with the observational data for the large-scale features of the map and is also in good agreement for the characteristics of the small-scale features.
+In contrast the JF12 model does not produce small-scale structures in the full-sky maps, because it was only constructed to reproduce the large-scale features.
+With our formulation we are capable to explicitly treat the small-scale fluctuations.